mtsguerra/myLeetCode/README.md

 # MyLeetCode

 ## Description
-This repository contains my solutions to various LeetCode problems.
+This repository contains my solutions to various LeetCode problems, along with brief notes explaining my logic.
 Note that many of these solutions still need to be updated.